getify/foi-lang/formalization-work/Syntactic-Grammar.md

    Lexical-Grammar.md).

    <EscapedNumberLit> names the two-token shape the syn consumes when
    the lex's hidden <EscapedNumber> dispatcher matches.
+   <EscapeNonUnicode> admits four Escape variants.
+EscapeUnicode
-The lex dispatcher has six arms, but only FIVE are reachable at value position via NumberLit — the EscapeUnicode arm is excluded here and admitted exclusively from inside InterpExpr (§2, see UnicodeCharLit below).
-The \u<hex> form is a character escape, not a numeric literal; it produces a single-codepoint string and is meaningful only as the sole contents of an interpolation slot.
+   (`\u<hex>`) is excluded: it is a character escape rather than a numeric literal, producing a single-codepoint string, and it is admitted exclusively from inside InterpExpr (§2, see UnicodeCharLit below) as the sole contents of an interpolation slot.
+The lexer recognizes it anywhere in source; the narrowness is the syn's.

-   Of the five admitted arms: four produce Escape + Number (Hex/Octal/Binary/Monadic, plus EscapePlain's BareNumber inner — all aliases for the Number token type per Lexical-Grammar.md Notes 5/7); the fifth (EscapePlain paired with PositiveIntegerLitWithSep) produces Escape + PositiveIntegerLit (alias pattern per Note 6; this routing keeps the same token type feeding <PositiveIntLit> at PropertyExpr-key positions).
+   Of the four admitted arms: three produce Escape + Number (Hex/Octal/Binary, plus EscapePlain's BareNumber inner — all aliases for the Number token type per Lexical-Grammar.md Notes 5/7); the fourth (EscapePlain paired with PositiveIntegerLitWithSep) produces Escape + PositiveIntegerLit (alias pattern per Note 6; this routing keeps the same token type feeding <PositiveIntLit> at PropertyExpr-key positions).
 The syn